memgonzales/aniframe-language/README.md

    The visual output of your code will be displayed on the player at the right side of the webpage.

-   _If no output is displayed, check if you properly enabled CORS._
+   _If no output is displayed, check if you properly enabled CORS (see instructions [here](https://github.com/memgonzales/aniframe-language/blob/main/browser/README.md#enabling-cross-origin-resource-sharing-cors)]._

    ![aniframe_kirby](https://github.com/memgonzales/aniframe-language/assets/44253974/bdcf7a0b-b5fa-40ad-a4f6-7492b7e922f4)